zinzy/notes/page/Site.md

 - Any adaptations you make, should use the same license

 ### Privacy
 I respect your digital sovereignty.
-I do not track your personal data nor the journey you take on this website or any others.
+I do not track your personal data nor the journey you take on this website or any others; this website is [cookie zero](https://edleeman.co.uk/cookie-zero/).
 While I do my best to minimize this, please remember that, while [I don't track you, others might](https://www.zylstra.org/blog/2020/01/i-dont-track-you-here-but-others-might/).

 ### To do
 - [ ] Save highlights on website